simonlovgren/t3nga/README.md

 ###Board (*class*) `extends BaseElement`
-The `Board` class is used for creating- and handeling the board created for use within `GUI`.
+The `Board` class is used to create- and handle the board created for use within `GUI`.
 ```
 #!python
 board = Board([500,500], [3,3])